kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 Objects must be validated AFTER the normalization process.

+#### Ratcheting Validation

+When updating CRDs to support union validation, it is possible that existing CRs become invalid.

+The naive solution is to require existing CRs to be updated to a valid state before they can be updated again.

+This creates many potential landmines, and so ratcheting validation is proposed as an alternative.
+Ratcheting validation means that objects will ignore stricter validation rules if and only if the existing object also fails the stricter validation for the same reason.

+Ratcheting validation for custom resources is a separate effort proposed outside of this unions effort.
+For the initial alpha graduation of unions, we do not propose supporting ratcheting validation.
+We will require all invalid CRs to be made valid before they can be updated (the naive solution).

+In order to potentially support ratcheting validation in the future, we will ensure that all callers of union validation retain access to both old and new objects, so that future ratcheting validation can be implemented within the union validation library.

 #### Migrating existing unions

 As mentioned, one of the goals is to migrate at least one existing union to